resistancelion/tacext/README.md

-# telegram api credentials extractor
+# TACEXT telegram api credentials extractor

 Automated Python tool for extraction of CLIEND_ID and CLIENT_HASH for Telegram's MTProto protocol